ashutosh-sharma/Mini-Projects-on-Python-Udacity-/foundationsOfPython/Movies Website[py]/ReadMe.txt

 ۞ Can you change the program according to your wish?
--If you have basic knowledge of python and its in-built functions you can change this program according to yourself.
+-If you have basic knowledge of python and its in-built functions you can customize this program according to yourself.